Industry Reference Committee

 Operating Framework for IRCs

-IRCs provide the industry engagement mechanism at the centre of training package development (units of competency, skill sets and qualifications).
-They provide a conduit for industry feedback to government on industry trends and for promotion of VET.
-The primary purpose of the IRC is to provide advice to the AISC about the skills needs of their industry or sector, based on their experience and expertise.
+IRCs provided the industry engagement mechanism at the centre of training package development (units of competency, skill sets and qualifications).
+They provided a conduit for industry feedback to government on industry trends and for promotion of VET.
+The primary purpose of the IRC was to provide advice to the AISC about the skills needs of their industry or sector, based on their experience and expertise.

-IRCs perform the following functions, with support by Skills Impact:
+IRCs performed the following functions, with support by Skills Impact:

 Full details of the Operating Framework for Industry Reference Committees (IRCs) can be viewed here.